TEAM-13-VANTAGE/vantage/Docs/eng_nb_lee.md

   ```

 - I also updated the way unit drop-down boxes are created for the UI so that only relevant units for each simulation parameter appear in each drop-down box

+## 4/15/2025

+- Spoke with Dr. Akbas about finishing the project by Thursday, we will have it done by then as it's coming along well.
+- Fixed a bug Jim found where imported files didn't appropriately update the UI
+- Fixed a bug I found where the CSV reader would throw errors if it found empty lines while parsing
+- updated this file